Jacar mascot — reading along A laptop whose eyes follow your cursor while you read.

 Conclusion

 Flux and ArgoCD are excellent tools with different philosophies.
 The choice isn’t “which is better” but “which fits your team and case better”.
-For many people, ArgoCD’s rich UI is decisive; for others, Flux’s native integration with the Kubernetes ecosystem matters more.
 If your organisation already has one in production and it works, don’t migrate for fashion.
-If starting, choose the one your team understands faster and move forward.
+If starting, choose the one your team understands fastest.
+For a deeper analysis of ArgoCD alone, read GitOps with ArgoCD: from hype to stable production.